 12.2 Multiple Rate Method

+Policy:

 The multiple rate method is appropriate when an entity has several major functions that benefit from its indirect costs in varying degrees.

-When using an indirect cost rate, an organization’s indirect costs are generally distributed using one of three basic methods: 1) the simplified method (Section 12.1 of this manual), 2) the multiple rate method which is discussed in this section, or 3) the direct allocation method (Section 12.3 of this manual).
+When using an indirect cost rate, an organization’s indirect costs are generally distributed using one of three basic methods:

+the simplified method (Section 12.1 of this manual),

+the multiple rate method which is discussed in this section, or

+the direct allocation method (Section 12.3 of this manual).

 Under the multiple rate method, each award is assigned to one of the organization’s major functions.
 A separate indirect cost rate is developed for each function and applied to all awards within that function.
-Governmental entities, non-profit organizations, and educational institutions may use the multiple rate method.

 General guidelines for calculating the indirect cost rates under the multiple rate method follow.

 Identify the organization’s total costs regardless of funding source.